ansible-collections/servicenow.itsm/docs/module_template.md

    access to remote services.

 2. __Construction of the HTTP client__.
-Once the validation is over, the `main` method must construct the HTTP client.
+Once the validation is over, the `main` method must construct the HTTP and/or table client.

 Once the `main` method constructs the Ansible module and validates its parameters, it needs to create the HTTP client.
 After that, it